dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/metrics.md

 - Should metrics be defined on top of more strongly typed **attributes**, rather than columns? [dbt-core#4090](https://github.com/dbt-labs/dbt-core/issues/4090)
 - Should metrics include support for joins?
 How should dbt know about foreign-key relationships between models? [dbt-core#4125](https://github.com/dbt-labs/dbt-core/issues/4125)
 - Should metrics inherit configurations from the models on which they are defined?
-Should it be possible to define metrics directly on models/columns, like tests?
+Should it be possible to define metrics directly on <Term id="model">models</Term>/columns, like tests?

 These are just a start!
 We welcome you to check out open issues on GitHub, and join the conversation.